Do you have a question about Asian Aid? Click on the tabs below:

 To meet our obligations as a charity in Australia, to maintain a functional office and to organise promotional, fundraising and advocacy activities, we rely on donations made specifically to our Administration Fund.
 Money donated to this fund helps us maximise the percentage of funds that support deserving people and communities overseas.
 You can donate to the Administration Fund here.

-- What is the cost of sponsorship?
+- What is the sponsorship rate??

 - Can I write to my sponsor child?